scalatron/scalatron/Scalatron/doc/markdown/Scalatron Pluggable Games.md

 ## Loose Ends

-There are a few more aspects you could pay attention to, even though they are not required for a minimal implementation (and may still change as the whole concept gets refined).
+There are a few more aspects you could pay attention to, even though they are not required for a minimal implementation (and may still change as the whole concept of pluggable games gets refined).
 These include:

 * the method `Game.cmdArgList` is intended to enumerate the command line arguments that your game implementation understands and that a user can provide to configure your game.
 The BotWar game, for example uses settings like